shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

   * *"From room temperature to superconducting cryogenic Braitenberg vehicles"*

 ### Lecture 2: Evolution: Cognition from Scratch
 * 2024-11-7 09:00 to 11:00 CET
+* 09:05 Students' prez: The Chinese Room Experiment...
+Live from Xian, China!
-* *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
+* 09:15 *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
 * 10:15 Guest Lecture by Vito Cacucciolo,
   * Politecnico di Bari, Bari, Italy and Omnigrasp